Rubin-unige/ros_tutorial/README.md

 1. **Start the ROS Master**

 Before running any ROS nodes, make sure the ROS Master is up and running.
-Open a terminal and start roscore:
+Open a terminal and start `roscore`:
 ```bash
 roscore
 ```

 2. **Run the Turtlesim Node**

-The turtlesim node provides the simulation environment with the two turtles (turtle1 and turtle2).
-Open a new terminal and run:
+Next, start the `Turtlesim` node in a new terminal to launch the simulation environment:
 ```bash
 rosrun turtlesim turtlesim_node
 ```
 This will open the turtlesim window where the turtles will appear.

-3. **Run the User Interface and Distance Monitor Nodes** At this point, you can proceed to either run the C++ version or the Python version of the User Interface and Distance Monitor nodes.
+3. **Run the User Interface and Distance Monitor Nodes** At this point, you can proceed to either run the C++ version or the Python version of the `User Interface` and `Distance Monitor` nodes.

 ### Running the C++ Version

 To run the C++ nodes (both the User Interface and Distance Monitor nodes), follow these steps:
-Open new terminal and run
+Keep the `roscore` and `turtlesim` node running.
+Then, open new terminal and run
 - C++ User Interface Node:

 ```bash
 rosrun assignment1_rt user_interface
 ```
-This will launch the C++ User Interface node.
-Follow the prompts to select the turtle and enter velocity commands.
+This will prompt user to select a turtle and enter velocity commands.

 Similarly, open another terminal and run: